MichaelSeyedian/backend_mod_1_prework/section3/README.md

 Then, consider on the following questions.
 We will ask you to share some of these responses at the end of this section.
 - What are two points from the article or video that either resonated with you, or were brand new to you?

+  > One point in the article that resonated with me was that it can be easy to feel that time has been wasted when a bug takes a lot of time to troubleshoot & resolve.
+However, this is part of the learning process.
+Learning is taking place during that struggle, so it's not a waste of time.

+  > Another point that resonated with me, that also relates to the previous point, is to learn when to ask for help.
+There is value in struggling on your own if you're making progress on the problem.
+However, once progress ceases, it's time to ask for help.

 - In which ways do you currently demonstrate a Growth Mindset?
 In which ways do you _not_?

+  > Currently, I demonstrate a growth mindset by diligently practicing to improve at my pursuits.
+I'm very good at holding myself accountable, setting goals, & being consistent.
+I also demonstrate a growth mindset by never giving up after experiencing set-backs.

+  > I can better adopt a growth mindset by understanding that learning is an endless journey, not a destination.
+There's always more to learn.
+I will also work on being open to feedback & understanding that putting my work out there for feedback will make me a better developer.
+I'll strive to review feedback objectively & be grateful for suggestions/critiques that will improve my work.

 - What is something you are good at or knowledgeable at now, that you once weren't?
 How did you get those skills/knowledge?
 Was it hard at some point?

+  > I'm good at guitar.
+I gained this skill by consistently practicing & always seeking to improve.
+It was extremely hard in the beginning because I wanted to be instantly good at it.
+I wanted to play like the pros right off the bat, which is obviously not realistic.
+I still experience challenges when I encounter a piece of music that is beyond my current capabilities.
+But I've been playing long enough to know that if I keep practicing, I'll get it eventually.

 ## Part B Arrays + Hashes